heig-vd-dai-course/heig-vd-dai-course/00.01-set-up-a-windows-development-environment/01-course-material/README.md

       they differ from the ones in Windows.

-From now on, you can use WSL as your primary development environment for the rest of the teaching unit.
-We will expect you to use WSL in all the assignments and projects.
+From now on, you can use WSL as your primary development environment for the rest of the teaching unit. **We will expect you to use WSL in all the assignments and projects.**

-> [!CAUTION]
->
-> **All** commands that you will run in the teaching unit will be run in the
-> Ubuntu terminal unless specified otherwise.
->
-> No other environment will be supported (GitBash, Cygwin, etc.).

-The next sections will guide you through the installation and configuration of your Integrated Development Environment (IDE) and other tools.
+If this is the first time you are following this guide, you can close this document and come back to it once you are asked to use the provided IDE in the teaching unit.
+See you soon!

 ## Install and configure your IDE